The Cop Number of the One-Cop-Moves Game on Planar Graphs: Concluding Remarks

-This work did not prove any upper bound for the one-cop-moves cop number of $\cD$; nonetheless, we conjecture that $4$ cops are sufficient for catching the robber on $\cD$.
 It should also be noted that the Planar Separator Theorem of Lipton and Tarjan \cite{lipton79} may be applied to show that the one-cop-moves cop number of every connected planar graph with $n$ vertices is at most $O(\sqrt{n})$ (the proof is essentially the same as that in the case of planar directed graphs; see \cite[Theorem 4.1]{loh15}).
 It may be asked whether or not the robber has a simpler winning strategy on $\cD$ than that presented in this paper.
 We have tried a number of different approaches to the problem, but all of them led to new difficulties.
 For example, one might suggest reducing Case (B) to Case (C) by allowing a single cop to chase the robber in a pentagonal face $U$ until a second cop arrives in $U$.
 However, such a strategy would generate new cases to consider since the relative positions of the robber and cop in $U$ just before a second cop reaches $U$ may vary quite widely.
-Again, in order to reduce the number of cases in our proof, we have chosen to let the robber wait until a cop is exactly one edge away from her; by symmetrical considerations, it would suffice to assume that when the robber starts moving away from her current position $o$, there is exactly one cop occupying one of only three possible vertices adjacent to $o$.

-One reason it is not quite so easy to design a winning strategy for the robber on $\cD$ is that a key lemma of Aigner and Fromme in the classical cop-and-robbers game \cite{Aigner84} -- that a single cop can guard all the vertices of any shortest path $P$, in the sense that after a bounded number of rounds, if the robber ever moves onto a vertex of $P$, she will be captured by the cop -- carries over to the one-cop-moves game.
+One reason it is not quite so easy to design a winning strategy for the robber on $\cD$ is that a key lemma of Aigner and Fromme in the cops and robbers game \cite{Aigner84} -- that a single cop can protect all the vertices of any shortest path $P$, in the sense that after a bounded number of rounds, if the robber ever moves onto a vertex of $P$, she will be captured by the cop -- carries over to the one-cop-moves game.

 The question of whether or not there exists a constant $k$ such that $c_1(G) \leq k$ for all connected planar graphs $G$ \cite{yang15} remains open.
 It is tempting to conjecture that such an absolute constant does exist.